davidcerny/GEOS26100-Fall2022/README.md

 # GEOS 26100: Phylogenetics and the Fossil Record
 This repository hosts materials I developed as a teaching assistant for the course "Phylogenetics and the Fossil Record" (GEOS 26100), taught by Graham Slater at the University of Chicago in Fall 2022.

-For my reflections on the experience and some commentary on the files described above, see:
+For my reflections on the experience and some commentary on the files described below, see:

 https://davidcerny.github.io/post/teaching_revbayes